Tropical cyclones in 2017: North Atlantic Ocean

 The Atlantic basin was hyperactive with 17 named storms, 10 consecutive hurricanes, and 6 major hurricanes.
 It was also the second consecutive above-average season since 2016 and the costliest season on record.
 Most of the damage was caused by hurricanes Harvey, Irma, and Maria.
 Hurricane Nate was considered the worst natural disaster in Costa Rican history.
 Due to the damage that the four hurricanes made, the names Harvey, Irma, Maria, and Nate were retired by the WMO after the season.

 The first named storm, Arlene, formed on April 19 as a subtropical depression.
-When Arlene was named on April 20, it became only the second named storm to form in April, the other being Ana in 2003 and the strongest tropical cyclone on record in April.
+When Arlene was named on April 20, it became only the second named storm to form in April in the Atlantic, the other being Ana in 2003 and the strongest tropical cyclone on record in April.
 No storms formed in May.

 Throughout June and July, activity increased with Tropical Storms Bret, Cindy, Don, and Emily and Tropical Depression Four.
-However, most storms were weak or short-lived and resulted in the lowest ACE for the first five named storms on record, surpassing 1988.
+Tropical Storm Bret was the earliest named storm to form in the Main Development Region, affecting Venezuela and Trinidad and Tobago.
+Tropical Storm Cindy also existed throughout mid-June, affecting Louisiana.
+Together, both caused at least $28 million in damage and five deaths within the areas they affected.
+In July, tropical depression Four and tropical storms Don and Emily existed with the latter causing widespread floods throughout central Florida.
+Despite this activity within the first two months, most storms were weak or short-lived and resulted in the lowest ACE for the first five named storms on record, surpassing 1988.